mongodb/docs/source/includes/command/atlas-auditing.rst

 Related Commands
 ----------------

-* :ref:`atlas-serverless-backups-restores` - Manage cloud backup restore jobs for your project.
+* :ref:`atlas-auditing-describe` - Returns the auditing configuration for the specified project.
-* :ref:`atlas-serverless-backups-snapshots` - Manage cloud backup snapshots for your project.
+* :ref:`atlas-auditing-update` - Updates the auditing configuration for the specified project

 .. toctree::
    :titlesonly:

-   restores </command/atlas-serverless-backups-restores>
+   describe </command/atlas-auditing-describe>
-   snapshots </command/atlas-serverless-backups-snapshots>
+   update </command/atlas-auditing-update>